emmekay/OnboardManager/blog/README.md

 Techopedia.com.
 2021.
 What is Software Security? - Definition from Techopedia. [online] Available at: <https://www.techopedia.com/definition/24866/software-security> [Accessed 15 March 2021].

 Ugino, M., 2018.
 Everything You Need To Know About Chatbots For Your Online Business - Marketing Insider Group. [online] Marketing Insider Group.
-Available at: <https://marketinginsidergroup.com/content-marketing/everything-need-know-chatbots-online-business/> [Accessed 17 March 2021].
+Available at: <https://marketinginsidergroup.com/content-marketing/everything-need-know-chatbots-online-business/> [Accessed 17 March 2021]. - Used for Chatbot picture

+#Pictures Used Sourcing
+Photo by FLY:D on Unsplash - Picture used with Security, Usability Posted royalty free from Unsplash

+(Ugino, 2018) - Sourced above - Used for chatbot picture

+Photo by Ferenc Almasi on Unsplash - Used for VS Code Picture

-# Sourcing
+# Code Sourcing
 # 1 http://www.pickatutorial.com/tutorial/html/simpletextanimation.htm - Used for finding coding for text animation on thankyou.html

 # 2 https://code2care.org/pages/add-animated-scrolling-to-html-page-title-script#:~:text= - Used to find how to add animation to HTML page title script